heycece/nemforecasting/README.md

 - To answer the question "What affects spot prices?"

 #### Models done on:
-- PV
+- PV (where power generated only explained 3% of spot price)
+- PV/Total demand (where power generated only explained 4% of spot price)
-- PV + PV/Total demand
+- PV + PV/Total demand (where power generated over total demand only explained 3% of spot price, same as PV)